Galeria-Kaufhof/jsonhomeclient/README.md

 ## Installation

-You must add the jsonhomeclient to the dependencies of the build file, e.g. add to `build.sbt`:
+You must add the json-home-client to the dependencies of the build file, e.g. add to `build.sbt`:

     libraryDependencies += "de.kaufhof" %% "json-home-client" % "2.0.0"